pahlawandevisa/Universal-PHP-Mailer/README.md

 # Universal PHP Mailer
+Super simple yet powerful PHP mailer.
+At the moment, it's a wrapper for the PHP `mail()` function, but the plan is to expand to the `SMTP` method.

-Simple but powerful wrapper for the PHP `mail()` function, capable of sending anything.
-You can use it to send very simple mail and even some very complex.
-Just give it whatever content and fire it off.
-It configures itself.
-These are the possible combinations:
+This mailer is capable of sending anything.
+You can use it to send very simple mail and even some very complex content combinations.
+Just give it whatever you have and fire it off!
+It will automatically configure itself to compose the correct MIME mail string with whatever parts are appropriate.

+These are the possible combinations (automatic configurations):

 ##Non-multipart mail:
 - only one `attachment`